 EV8611CD is the cooldown supply valve.
 It will remain closed during magnet powering.
 Its primary function is to provide large flow capability directly to the Magnet Annulus for cooling the magnet from 300K to 4K.
-During the 300K-100K phase of the CD this valve will be controlled by the flow rate on FI8561 at a value that is acceptable to the cryogenics group depending on the other loads on the system.
-During the 100K to 4K phase of the CD it will be controlled on the 4K supply flow to Hall B CFI6711B.
+During the 300K-100K phase of the CD this valve will be controlled by the flow rate on FI8561 at a value that is acceptable to the cryogenics group depending on the other loads on the system, or as an option it can be controlled on PT8670.
+During the 100K to 4K phase of the CD it will be controlled on the 4K supply flow to Hall B CFI6711B, or as an option on PT8670.
 If the Torus is cooling then this flow will be split between the two magnets.
-During both phases of the cooldown the max of EV8611D will be controlled by a cascaded PID that will look at the pressure in the Magnet Reservoir PT8670.
+During both phases of the cooldown the max of EV8611CD will be controlled by a cascaded PID that will look at the pressure in the Magnet Reservoir PT8670.
 The Set point of which will be below relief valve RV8670 pressure of 2 atm.
 It may be necessary to control the flow rate through the magnet based on the ambient vaporizer outlet temperature as it is sized for 3g/s and thus its outlet will likely get iced up if too much flow goes through it.
 This will create a water drip.
-If implemented the outlet temperature can be monitored by TP8675A.
+If implemented the outlet temperature can be monitored by TP8675.
+This valve has a double cascade on the maximum position to allow two variables to control its maximum position.

 EV8612 is the Magnet Reservoir supply valve.
 Its function is to supply make up helium to the reservoir once the magnet is cold.
 Flow from this valve injects helium into the bottom of the magnet annulus.
 It will be controlled by PID with an input of the Liquid level in the Reservoir LL8670DP or LL8670SC.
 One must note that these levels are not equivalent.
 LL8670DP shows the level of the helium from the bottom of the annulus to the top of the reservoir while LL8670SC shows only the level in the 45L reservoir.
 This valve will be slightly open in manual mode at ~15% during the 300-100K portion of the cooldown it likely will flow backward from its normal direction because the pressure in the lead reservoir will less than in the magnet reservoir.
-One will be able to test this by closing EV8611JT and observing the lead flow.
+One will be able to test this by closing EV8611JT and observing the lead flow and or Lead Reservoir pressure PT8620.
 During the 100K to 4K cooling it will be the primary flow path to the coils.
-And its position can be limited to look at the flow to the purifiers CFI084 or the DT/Dt of the coils SCOIL_DT_Dt30 or the pressure in the magnet reservoir.
+And its position can be limited to look at the flow to the purifiers CFI084 or the DT/Dt of the coils COIL_DT_Dt30 or the pressure in the magnet reservoir PT8670.
+This loop should also have a cascade PID on the max position to control on TP8675 which is the vaporizer outlet temperature.
+This valve has a double cascade on the maximum position to allow two variables to control its maximum position.

 HTR8620 is a heater in the lead flow reservoir that can be used to assure there is boiloff helium to cool the current leads.
 So it may be needed to keep PV8522SR from fully closing.
-This heater has an interlock through the PLC that will disable it when LL8620SC is below 10%
+This heater has an interlock through the PLC that will disable it when LL8620SC is below 20%